wl-net/dataview/README.md

 WLNet dataview provides a sign interface for dedicated systems to provide information.
 Sign modules should never require user interaction and should automatically update to show new information as it becomes available.

+An initial version of the sign interface was built using a framework utilizing custom HTML widgets and javascript to perform client side updates.
+A second iteration of this sign system is under development and is based off of the "dashing" dashboard framework.

 Transportation
 --------------------